enkayebuzo/enkayebuzo/README.md

 ## Nkiruka Ebuzoeme 💚
-🔐 Cybersecurity Learner | Women Techsters Fellowship (Class of 2025/2026)
+🔐 Cybersecurity Learner | Women Techsters Fellow (Class of 2025/2026)
 📍 Nigeria
 ## Hi there 👋
 Get to know me more from my [CV].